sixman9/jme3MeshTest/README.md

 # jme3MeshTest

 This project serves as a proof of concept of the retrieval and integration of Maven-repository-distributed [jMonkeyEngine 3][3] (jme3) Java libraries into a [Gradle][1] managed [Groovy][2]-based build script.

-[Gradle][2] takes advantage of a fully-fleged Java-compatible programming language, [Groovy][2], while extending Ant-sourced project build techniques and Maven-like library repository management.
-Basically it's like Ant and Maven rolled into one while letting you write FOR loops or programatically scrape a webpage in the middle of a build!
+This jme3 and [Gradle][1] test project uses the **[jme3test.model.shape.TestCustomMesh][4]** test class, just type **'gradlew'** to run it.

 Running **'gradlew'** or **'gradle'** [if installed] is enough to execute the default tasks (build, runJar).

 For IDE project setup, run **'gradle[w] eclipse'** OR **'gradle[w] idea'**, e.g. **gradlew idea**.
 After, import the new project into your IDE (all libraries, source and classpaths will be resolved).

+# About Gradle

+[Gradle][2] takes advantage of a fully-fleged Java-compatible programming language, [Groovy][2], while extending Ant-sourced project build techniques and Maven-like distributed code repository library management.
+Basically it's like Ant and Maven rolled into one while letting you write 'FOR' loops and 'CASE' statements or programatically scraping a webpage or writing a file in the middle of a build!

+Although [Gradle][1] is [Groovy][2] based, [Gradle][1] can be self-distributing via its 'wrapper' task.
+This means that a Gradle-built project, such as this one, can be built straight after checkout, as long as a JVM is present (i.e. no Gradle install required!).

 **output from 'gradle tasks':**